 With a smaller agency, you always have one point of contact – no account manager and your project not passed off to a junior designer.
-Don’t get me wrong, account managers can do a great job in organising your project so it runs smoothly but with an extra person in the line of communication, your feedback can get lost in translation before it reaches the designer.
+Don’t get us wrong, account managers can do a great job in organising your project so it runs smoothly but with an extra person in the line of communication, your feedback can get lost in translation before it reaches the designer.
 To alleviate this, smaller agencies favour working closely with the designer in a much more collaborative way.

 A project undertaken with a boutique branding agency is likely to be more flexible – you’re less likely to be beholden to their own rigid delivery timeframes.
 Smaller branding agencies are better able to adapt to the way you work.
 They are less likely to have multiple layers of sign-off that can complicate and slow a project down.

-Jeff Rosenblum, founding partner of digital brand-building agency Questus and co-director of the documentary ‘The Naked Brand’, says that for larger agencies flexibility is antithetical.
+Jeff Rosenblum, founding partner of San Francisco and New York based digital agency Questus and co-director of the documentary ‘The Naked Brand’, says that for larger agencies flexibility is antithetical.

 “It conflicts with their ability to generate profits because they are burdened with a legacy business model.
 Large agencies have typically been in business for decades.
 They are good at creating a certain set of deliverables - typically, TV spots and standard banner ads.
 But the ad industry has been disrupted by technology.
 Great agencies need to help clients shift from interruptive messages to immersive experiences.